-To help limit the spread of coronavirus (COVID-19), millions of people recently made the shift from working in an office building to working from home.
-With that transition comes growing pains, like how to set up a new workspace, how to prevent ZoomBombing (yes, that’s really a thing) and how to make sure your home network is safe and secure.
+In recent years, millions of people have made the shift from working in an office building to working from home.
+With that transition comes growing pains, like how to set up a home office with limited space, to how to prevent ZoomBombing (yes, that's really a thing), and how to make sure your home network is safe and secure.

 What is ZoomBombing?